Board of Trustees

 Edward Li

-Edward Li grew up in New Jersey and graduated from Princeton Day School in Princeton, NJ.
+Edward Li grew up in New Jersey and graduated from Princeton Day School in Princeton, New Jersey.
 He received his Doctor of Pharmacy from the Philadelphia College of Pharmacy and Master in Public Health from the University of New England.
-He is currently Director of Health Economics and Outcomes Research at Sandoz, Inc. Previously, he spent 15 years working in academia, most recently as a full tenured professor where he fulfilled various service roles such as chair of the college faculty assembly and as a member of the Board of Directors for the Hematology/Oncology Pharmacy Association.
+He is currently Head of Health Economics & Outcomes Research and Oncology at Sandoz, Inc. Previously, he spent 15 years working in academia, most recently as a full tenured professor where he fulfilled various service roles such as chair of the college faculty assembly and as a member of the Board of Directors for the Hematology/Oncology Pharmacy Association.
 Ed lives in Scarborough with his wife, Kin, and are the parents of twins: Kaleb ’28 and Elijah ’28.

 Giovanna Gray Lockhart

-Lockhart was a fundraiser for both the Dean and Obama presidential campaigns.
-She served as senior advisor to her mentor, US Senator Kirsten Gillibrand (D-NY), and with her support founded the New York Women’s Collective, a political giving group that has contributed over $1,000,000 for Democratic women candidates.
-Lockhart covered the 2016 election cycle as the Washington editor of Glamour Magazine.
-She is a trusted advisor to women running for office across the country.
+Giovanna Gray Lockhart is the Executive Director of the Frances Perkins Center, an organization dedicated to inspiring future and current generations to utilize government in achieving social justice and economic security for all.
+Prior to this role, Lockhart ran her own strategic consultancy for executive-level clients and held senior roles at several venture-backed coworking companies.
+She also served as a fundraiser for both the Dean and Obama presidential campaigns, senior advisor to US Senator Kirsten Gillibrand, and was the Washington Editor of Glamour Magazine during the 2016 election cycle.
 She currently serves on the Board of Directors of the award-winning national non-profit StoryCorps and is an angel investor in several women-founded companies.
 A New Jersey native, Lockhart attended Princeton Day School as a scholarship student.
 She is a graduate of Connecticut College where she was a Gender and Women’s Studies major and the goalie for the Division 3 ice hockey team.
-She resides on Littlejohn Island with her two children, Beatrice (’33) and Gus (’34).
+She lives on Cousins Island with her two children, Beatrice ’33 and Gus ’34.

 Justin Schair '01

 A Maine native, his work spans business, journalism, and politics.
+Formerly, he served as Partner and co-head of Private Equity for New York-based Matrix Private Capital Group.
 He has led reform-centric campaigns and political organizations, including serving as finance director for U.S. Senator Angus King.
-Prior to his work in investment management, Justin served as the U.S. Press Officer for Concern Worldwide, an international humanitarian relief and development organization with operations throughout the world.
-He serves on the boards of the University of New England and the Emanuel and Pauline Lerner Foundation.
+For over a decade, he served as a Director of the Rural Futures Fund and currently serves as a Trustee of the University of New England.

 Justin is a graduate of Hofstra University where he holds a BA in journalism and received his MBA from the Kellogg School of Management at Northwestern University.
 Justin is a member of the class of 2001.
-He and his wife, Payal, have a daughter, Emilia.
+He and his wife, Payal, have two daughters, Emilia and Noa.

 Peg Smith

 Peg Smith is partner at Pierce Atwood in Portland, Maine, with a practice that includes all aspects of real estate law, including commercial and residential conveyancing, leasing, and title review and analysis.
 She is a graduate of Boston College Law School and holds a BS in Nutrition from Penn State University.
 Peg worked for several years in the field of nutrition prior to attending law school and remains passionate about the connection between food and health.
-Childhood summers spent hiking and camping in the Canadian woods, in addition to many hours spent reading and writing stories as child, fueled a lifelong commitment to both the outdoors and education, which she has channeled into past board service on behalf of Catherine Morrill Day Nursery, the Maine Advisory Board for the Trust for Public Land, and her current position on the Board of Directors for The Telling Room.
+Childhood summers spent hiking and camping in the Canadian woods, in addition to many hours spent reading and writing stories as child, fueled a lifelong commitment to both the outdoors and education, which she has channeled into past board service for Catherine Morrill Day Nursery, the Maine Advisory Board for the Trust for Public Land, The Telling Room, and her current position as a Trustee for the Chebeague Island Library.
 Originally from Pennsylvania, Peg lives in Cumberland with her husband Brad, an entrepreneur and fundraising consultant, and two daughters, Elle ’27 and Evie ’29.
 When she’s not at work, Peg can usually be found at Sunday River, on Chebeague Island, in her garden, or on her yoga mat.

 Khalilah Ummah '04